CultivateHQ/marty-nerves/README.md

 Controls Marty The Robot.

-Ultimately this will go ona  Pi Zero, running Nerves, possibly inside Marty's head.
+Ultimately this will go on a  Pi Zero, running Nerves, possibly inside Marty's head.

 Initial goals are: